5 Ways To Stay On Track With Your New Years Resolutions

 Learn from your mistakes and adapt

 You don’t ever have to wait for a new year in order to start new habits.
 You can reaffirm your goals and get back to work on achieving them anytime during the year.

 If you fall off of the wagon, simply dust yourself off and hop back on.
 Missed a few days of working out?
 Did you smoke a cigarette after lunch?
 It’s no big deal.
 Figure out what triggered your setback so that you will know what to do differently in the future.

 After a few weeks (or maybe even days), your motivation may start to dwindle.
 Find a source of inspiration to keep you going during the rough times.
-And remember that every day you wake up, you’re given a clean slate.
+And remember, each day that you wake up, you’re given a fresh start.